Mangal Pandey: Motives

 The 19th and 34th Bengal Native Infantry were stationed at Lucknow during the time of the annexation of Oudh in 1856 because of alleged misgovernment by the Nawab.
 The annexation had negative implications for sepoys in the Bengal Army (a significant portion of whom came from that princely state).
-Before the annexation, these sepoys had the right to petition the British Resident at Lucknow for justice — a significant privilege in the context of native courts.
+Before the annexation, these sepoys had the right to petition the British Resident at Lucknow for justice – a significant privilege in the context of native courts.
 As a result of the East India Company's action, they lost that special status, since Oudh no longer existed as a nominally independent political entity.

 The 19th B.N.I. is important because it was the regiment charged with testing the new cartridges on 26 February 1857.
 However, right up to the mutiny the new rifles had not been issued to them, and the cartridges in the magazine of the regiment were as free of grease as they had been through the preceding half-century.
 The paper used in wrapping the cartridges was of a different colour, arousing suspicions.
 The non-commissioned officers of the regiment refused to accept the cartridges on 26 February.
 This information was conveyed to the commanding officer, Colonel William Mitchell; he took it upon himself to try to convince the sepoys that the cartridges were no different from those they had been accustomed to and that they need not bite it.
 He concluded his exhortation with an appeal to the native officers to uphold the honour of the regiment and a threat to court-martial such sepoys as refused to accept the cartridge.
 However, the next morning the sepoys of the regiment seized their bell of arms (weapons store).
 The subsequent conciliatory behaviour of Mitchell convinced the sepoys to return to their barracks.

 Court of Enquiry

 A Court of Enquiry was ordered which, after an investigation which lasted nearly a month, recommended the disbanding of the 19th B.N.I.
 The same was carried out on 31 March.
-The 19th B.N.I. were allowed to retain items of uniform and were provided by the government with allowances to return to their homes.
+The discharged sepoys of the 19th B.N.I. were allowed to retain items of their uniform and were provided by the government with allowances to return to their homes.
 Both Colonel Mitchell of the 19th B.N.I. and (subsequent to the incident of 29 March) Colonel Wheeler of Pandey's 34th B.N.I. were declared unsuited to take charge of any new regiments raised to replace the disbanded units.